The Clear

 made by the celebrity judges

 drive me crazy.
-They love to be cute and have people think
+They love to be cute and show how clever

 the winner isn't necessarily